leandrowd/react-responsive-carousel/CONTRIBUTING.md

 When raising an issue, please add as much details as possible.
 Screenshots, video recordings, or anything else that can make it easier to reproduce the bug you are reporting.

 -   A new option is to create a code pen with the code that causes the bug.
 Fork this [example](https://www.webpackbin.com/bins/-Kxr6IEf5zXSQvGCgKBR) and add your code there, then fork and add the new link to the issue.
+-   Search for similar issues.
+It's possible somebody has encountered this bug already.

 ## Creating Pull Requests